Ole113/fbla-quiz/docs/grading.md

     - Sections they need to study, which section are strongest/weakest<br />
     - Customize ???<br /><br />

-Main: Statements are wellorganized and clearly stated Max Points: Demonstration flowed in a logical sequence; statements were well organized
+Main: Statements are well organized and clearly stated Max Points: Demonstration flowed in a logical sequence; statements were well organized
     - Make it so the know about Reacts Virtual DOM and the advantages of that.
     - Emphasize how components are small and simple for reusability, and that makes it easier to debug and maintain.